btford/participating-in-open-source/README.md

 ## Conclusion

 Thanks for taking the time to read this.
-It's my hope this guide will help you get what you want out of open source while at the same time improving it for others.
+I hope this guide will help you get what you want out of open source.
 If you have any suggestions, please create a [pull request](https://github.com/btford/participating-in-open-source/pulls) or [issue](https://github.com/btford/participating-in-open-source/issues).